RyandenOtter/zet_cli/README.md

 ```

 ToDo:
+- [x] Add feature to automatically open new notes in NeoVim
+- [ ] Clean up the codebase.
+Add some more comments.
 - [ ] Compile this so it can be installed and run as a CLI tool
 - [ ] Add the ability to specify and use templates when creating new notes